nrfconnect/sdk-nrf-bm/doc/nrf-bm/subsys/bm_zms.rst

 BM_ZMS workflow
 ***************

-The following sections describe in detail the operations performed by this library.
+The following sections describe in detail the operations performed by this subsystem.

 Registering the user callback handler
 =====================================